MATH.3220 Discrete Structures II, Sections 203 and 204

 We are a campus that cares about the mental health and well-being of all individuals in our campus community, particularly during this uncertain time.
 If you or someone you know are experiencing mental health challenges at UMass Lowell, please contact Counseling Services, who are offering remote counseling via telehealth for all enrolled, eligible UMass Lowell students who are currently residing in Massachusetts or New Hampshire.
 I am also available to talk with you about stresses related to your work in my class.

-If you have a documented disability that will require classroom accommodations, please notify me as soon as possible, so that we might make appropriate arrangements.
-Please speak to me during office hours or send me an email, as I respect, and want to protect, your privacy.
-Visit the Student Disability Services webpage for further information.
+If you are registered with Disability Services and will require academic accommodations, please notify me via the Accommodate semester request process as soon as possible so that we might make appropriate arrangements.
+It is important that we connect to discuss the logistics of your academic accommodations; please speak to me during office hours or privately after class as I respect and want to protect your privacy.
+If you need further information or need to register for academic accommodations, please visit the Disability Services Website.

 Mathematical Communication Objectives